connorskees/connorskees.github.io/content/extend-rule.md

 When we apply this stylesheet to the HTML `<a id="foo" class="bar" ... />`, what should the color be?

-We can look at the [CSS specificity docs](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity) on MDN to see.
+The style the browser chooses depends on the selector's [specificity](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity).
 In this case, the id selector `#foo` is the most specific, so the color of the element will be `orange`.

 The exact algorithm is this (quoting [the spec](https://www.w3.org/TR/selectors-3/#specificity)):